genossen/peoples-permacomputer/README.md

 attendant clubs and magazines?
 Some of mention are entire influential computing platforms in their own right:

-- Altair 8800
+- Altair 8800.
-- Apple I and II
+- Apple I and II.
-- Commodore 64 and the VIC-20
+- Commodore 64 and the VIC-20.

 ### From minicomputers to microcomputers